 The Cuban immigration process was super simple.
 I told the officer in Havana that I was traveling to Cuba for tourism, and he offered to stamp my visa card instead of my passport.
 This has been standard operating procedure for years.

-Cuba wants American tourism, and they offer to stamp your visa rather than your passport so you don’t get in trouble with the US government.
+Cuba WANTS American tourism, so they offer to stamp your visa card instead of your actual passport, so you don’t get in trouble with the US government later.

 This way, when you return to the United States, it just looks like you traveled to Mexico.
 Or Canada.
-There’s no passport record of your travel to Cuba.
+There’s no passport record of your travel to Cuba!
+They will never know you were there.

-However, I asked him to stamp my passport directly.
+However, I asked the Cuban immigration agent to stamp my passport directly.
 I was curious what would happen when I returned to the United States.
 Would anyone ask me about it?
 Would I get fined or arrested?

 Nothing happened.
 When I returned to the United States, immigration didn’t even ask me what countries I’d been to, and they didn’t look at my passport stamps either.